afetit/fetal-mri-segmentation/README.md

 Our framework was developed using DeepMedic; an open-source project that offers easy access to deep learning for segmentation of structures of interest in 3D biomedical scans.
 DeepMedic needs to be installed for our deep neural networks to be used.
 Details on how to install and use DeepMedic can be found on the project's GitHub (https://github.com/deepmedic/deepmedic); the networks were developed and refined using **v0.7.0** of the project.
-Before moving on to the steps detailed below, we suggest you familiarise yourself with DeepMedic and the tinyCNN example on the project's website.
+Before moving on to the steps detailed below, we suggest that you familiarise yourself with DeepMedic and the tinyCNN example on the project's website.
 The project has excellent documentation.

 **(b) Using the brain detection network:**

+Once you have familiarised yourself with DeepMedic, how to use its command syntax, and how its configuration files are like, this step is where you run a pre-trained neural network on a list of T2w fetal scans you wish to segment.
+This step only generates brain masks; you will need those before you carry out the final segmentation.

 For this step, you will need:
-- the model configuration file (bdn_model_config.cfg).
+- The model configuration file (bdn_model_config.cfg).
-- the network check-point file (bdn.model.ckpt).
+- The network check-point file (bdn.model.ckpt).
-- the test configuration file (bdn_test_config.cfg), which essentially defines how to run the network on the 3D scans of interest.
+- The test configuration file (bdn_test_config.cfg), which essentially defines how to run the network on the scans of interest.
-- the list of 3D scans you need to segment (test_t2w.cfg), you will need to edit this list.
+- The list of scans you need to segment (test_t2w.cfg), you will need to edit this list.
-- the list of output file names (bdn_out_names.cfg), each entry here should correspond to a line in the list of scans file.
+- The list of output file names (bdn_out_names.cfg), each entry in this file should correspond to an entry in the list of scans file.
 You will need to edit this list.

 **(c) Using the tissue segmentation network:**